 8.4 The rights attaching to a Membership taken up by an individual Member are a personal right of that Member; and the obligations of that Membership must be fulfilled by that Member.

-8.5 The rights attaching to a Business and/or Corporate Membership are for the benefit of one trading entity and its nominated business only.
+8.6 The rights attaching to a Business and Corporate Membership are for the benefit of one trading entity and its nominated business only.
 No rights are attached to an individual Director, employee, agent or contractor of the nominated business.

-8.6 Business and/or Corporate Membership is not, and must not be promoted as, an endorsement of the business, its Directors, employees, agents or contractors by the Advisory Board Centre.
+8.7 Business and Corporate Membership is not, and must not be promoted as, an endorsement of the business, its Directors, employees, agents or contractors by the Advisory Board Centre.

 9.1 Advisory Board Centre aims to facilitate meaningful introductions but at all times remains independent, and does not: